tonytvo/blog-generator/content/blog/road-less-stupid/index.md

   - what are the simple rules of the game we must adopt to create a culture in which our people are truly engaged, committed to excellence, and do their best work?

 # GENERALIZATIONS KILL CLARITY
-.
-Generalizations kill clarity.
+- Generalizations kill clarity.
 Clarity equals power.
 Power is the ability to act.
 Whenever there is weak, ineffective, or no action, it is usually a result of a lack of clarity and/or accountability.
 (A Board of Directors is great at filling this role.)
-• Glossy and fluffy are always safe (and always produce mediocrity).
+- Glossy and fluffy are always safe (and always produce mediocrity).
 Specifics and  accountability require courage.
 A plan without specificity of deliverables and dates is a fantasy.
 Accountability should never be feared; it is the mother of great.
+- *Here are the specific, measurable steps I'm taken (broken down by week) and the milestones, timelines, resources, and personal calendar time I am committing to reach $2000000 in revenue this next quarter.
+These are the names of each lead in our funnel.
+This is who and how many I will call on this quarter.
+Here is the conversion percentage I will achieve.
+This is the monetary value of each transaction.
+Here ar the exact things I will do and the specific results I will generate to make certain we achieve our $2000000 target.
+I'll be reporting on these three specific measurable things (A, B, C) next week, and you should hold me accountable for achieving all 3*
+- the key questions to ask in preparing to create your plan always start with how, what or who
+  - how will we achieve this outcome?
+  - what specific activities are required to be performed?
+  - who is going to perform them?
+  - what are our standards of performance?
+  - what are the critical drivers that must be consistently executed to achieve this outcome?
+  - how frequently must these critical activities be measured and reported to be successful?
+  - who owns this outcome?
+- **Thinking Time**
+  - how do I need to rework our plans and budgets to make them granular and measurable?
+  - what is the specific recipe I need to create to make certain the outcome we have stated is achieved?
+  - what are the specific activities and milestones we must hit in order to stay on track with our stated deliverables?
+  - who, specifically is accountable and responsible for achieving each outcome?
+  - what are the dashboards I need to create to make sure we're measuring the critical drivers and making corrections based on our performance?

 # Quotes